 Dairy Farmer from Willard, Ohio

 Jason Nuhfer is a fifth generation dairy farmer and makes cow care a priority every day on his farm.
-Jason, along with his parents Gary and Amy, milk about 130 cows at Bar Lee Jerseys in Huron County.
+Jason and his family milk about 130 cows at Bar Lee Jerseys in Huron County.

 When did you know you wanted to continue your family’s dairy farming tradition?